Sunee Plaza

 Sunee Plaza is an area in Pattaya known for gay nightlife.
 It is just off Soi V.C., which intersects Second Road in south Pattaya.

 It is built around two parallel streets, with a cross-linking street.
 All the buildings in the plaza are owned by Madame Sunee, a Thai national, and are leased to the various businesses.
 In the past, Sunee Plaza had been referred to as "the heart of the extreme city."; however in recent years, the Plaza hosts only a few bars.
 As of 2019, Most of the gay life in Pattaya has now relocated to Jomtien Complex.

 Businesses

-The first gay bar at Sunee Plaza was open in 1996 and carried a name Crazy Pub.
-Soon behind it Sunee Plaza Bar opened.
-Topman Nightclub was the first gogo bar (now [2019] at that building the Irish pub and hotel Jazz is located).
+The first gay bar at Sunee Plaza was open in 1996 and carried the name Crazy Pub.
+Soon behind it Sunee Plaza Bar opened, as did Topman Nightclub, the first gogo bar.
 In 2010 in Sunee Plaza more than 50 institutions focused on LGBT including beer bars, go-go bars, host bars cafes, restaurants and budget hotels.
 Sunee Plaza at that time boasted the largest collection of gay venues in one location in Thailand.

 As of 2019, the quantity of gay establishments in Sunee Plaza has decreased significantly.
 Now there are fewer than a dozen beer bars, a few restaurants, and only one hotel.
 Additional services includes small shops, hairdressing salons, taxi services, travel agencies, and a few restaurants.
 The main reasons for closing gay institutions in Pattaya: